Clinical biologist: France

+Italy

+In Italy to become clinical or medical Biologist, you must achieve a BSc. and a MSc. in Biological Sciences and then four years of medical school of specialization in clinical Pathology ex general Pathology, ex Clinical biology.

 Switzerland

 In Switzerland, the equivalent profession to a clinical biologist is the FAMH Specialist in Laboratory Medicine.
 This title is awarded by the Foederatio Analyticorum Medicinalium Helveticorum (FAMH), the Swiss organization responsible for the postgraduate training and certification of specialists in medical laboratory diagnostics.

 To obtain this title, professionals must complete a four-year postgraduate training program, which is carried out alongside employment in an accredited medical laboratory.
 The program is open to individuals holding a medical degree (MD), a pharmacy degree, or a master’s/PhD in biomedical sciences, biology, or related disciplines.
 The training covers several specialties, including hematology, clinical chemistry, medical microbiology, immunology, and genetics.

 The FAMH Specialist in Laboratory Medicine plays a key role in medical diagnostics.
 They are responsible for the supervision and interpretation of laboratory analyses, validation of results, and communication with clinicians.
 They also ensure quality management and compliance with ISO 15189 standards, while contributing to the training and supervision of laboratory technical staff.

 The FAMH Specialist title is federally recognized and is a mandatory requirement to lead and validate medical diagnostic laboratories in Switzerland.